rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

 ---

-### Day 19: Turtle Race and Higher-Order Functions

-Learned to use the `turtle` module to create graphical designs and explored GUI concepts.

-- **Key Concepts**:

-  - Turtle Graphics: Drawing and animation with the turtle module.
-  - Higher-Order Functions: Functions that accept or return other functions.

-- **Project**: Etch-A-Sketch App, Turtle Race

-- _Built a Etch-A-Sketch app_ allowing users to draw using keyboard keys (w,s,a,d,c).
-- _Turtle Race simulation_ where multiple turtles race to the finish line.
-- customized turtle appearances and behaviors (random steps speed, color)

----

 ## About This Repository

 This repository showcases my daily progress and projects during the beginner phase of the 100 Days of Code challenge.
 Each day builds upon the previous one, providing a solid foundation in Python programming.